Twisted Standard Model in noncommutative geometry I: the field content: Scalar part of the twisted fluctuation

-The part of the twisted fluctuation induced by the Majorana mass of the neutrino is then easily obtained. \begin{proposition} A off-diagonal fluctuation is parametrised by two independent real scalar fields $\sigma_r, \sigma_l$:
+The part of the twisted fluctuation induced by the Majorana mass of the neutrino is then easily obtained, taking however into account the contribution of $D_M$ to the non-linear term $A_{(2)}$, since $\gamma^5\otimes D_M$ violates the twisted first-order condition (cf. Prop.~\ref{prop:twisted-first-order}). \begin{proposition} A off-diagonal fluctuation is parametrised by two independent real scalar fields $\sigma_r, \sigma_l$:

 where